DavidVujic/EPiServer-FakeMaker/README.md

 var loader = ServiceLocator.Current.GetInstance<IContentLoader>();
 ```

-as an alternative to Dependency Injection in your code under test.
+in your controller as an alternative to Dependency Injection in your (controller) code under test.

 #### Create fake Commerce products